iconnect/rails-session/README.md

 # rails-session

-Haskell library to decrypt Ruby on Rails sessions in order to allow you to share sessions between Rails and Haskell web applications.
+Haskell library to decrypt Ruby on Rails sessions in order to allow you to share them between Ruby on Rails and Haskell web applications.

 ## Usage